sfstoolbox/sfs-python/doc/examples/index.rst

     Illustrates the synthesis of sound figures with Wave Field Synthesis

-The Jupyter notebooks are also available online as interactive examples:
+Or Jupyter notebooks, which are also available online as interactive examples:
 :binder:`doc/examples`.